certinia/apex-mdapi/README.markdown

 Metadata Visualforce Demo
 -------------------------

+**NOTE:** Since Spring'14 (API 30.0) this only applies if your using the Async versions of the methods or you are finding that the realtime methods are timing out.

 If you have an interactive tool your building, you can use Visualforce and use the **apex:actionPoller** to store the AsyncResult in your controller and write a controller method to call the checkStatus, which the action poller repeatedly calls until the AsyncResult indicates the request is completed by Salesforce.
 You can read more about this sample in this blog [here](http://andyinthecloud.com/2013/10/27/introduction-to-calling-the-metadata-api-from-apex/).

 ![Visualforce Demo](http://i.stack.imgur.com/OxQUc.png)